iirvine/fluent-action-types/README.md

 }
 ```

 ActionNamespaces are immutable and can be safely merged.
-When a child namespace is added to a parent, the `build()` operation will ensure action type strings are unique.
+When a child namespace is added to a parent, the `build()` operation will ensure action type strings are unique across the top level namespace.

 ```js
 var {ActionNamespace} = require('fluent-action-types');